LogtalkDotOrg/logtalk3/examples/NOTES.md

 	example illustrating the predicate declaration and predicate definition lookup algorithms used when sending a message to an object

+- `process_modeling`
+	example of using parametric objects to represent and restore shared variables between sets of constraints that are stored in different objects

 - `profiling`
 	examples of using of events and monitors to implement profilers